 Dental implants are different.
 Dental implants do more than simply replace missing teeth above the gum line.
 They also act as an anchor below the gum line and stimulate the bone just like natural teeth would.
 Plus, dental implants are durable, lasting 10 to 15 years longer than other prosthetic options.

 A dental implant replaces the lost roots of teeth.
 Overlooked by other prosthetics (which only replace the visible crowns of teeth), the roots of teeth are very important for maintaining healthy bone mass.
 Once a tooth is lost, bone is left unstimulated.
-Because dental implants are made from a strong and bio-compatible titanium, the bone surrounding the implant will generate new tissue and integrate to the implant.
-As the implant stabilizes, a permanent prosthetic such as a dental crown or series of dental crowns (a bridge) can be attached to an abutment that slightly protrudes through the gums.
+Because dental implants are made from a strong and biologically inert and body-safe titanium, the bone surrounding the implant will generate new tissue and integrate to the implant in a process called osseointegration.
+As the implant stabilizes, a permanent prosthetic, such as a dental crown or series of dental crowns (a bridge), can be attached to an abutment that slightly protrudes through the gums.

 Once the prosthetic is secured to the implant, a patient’s smile is beautifully restored with a very natural looking and functioning tooth replacement.
-The entire process from implant to placement of the crown typically takes six months to complete, although this can vary based on individual treatment needs.
+The entire process from implant to placement of the crown typically takes, on average, at least six months to complete, although this can vary based on individual treatment needs.

 Dental implants also are low maintenance.
 Unlike dentures, which require removal for cleaning, or bridges that might need water irrigation underneath their crowns, dental implants are cleaned by brushing and flossing, just like your natural teeth.